 The NRCDV’s Domestic Violence Awareness Project (DVAP) supports and promotes the national, tribal, territorial, state and local advocacy networks in their ongoing education efforts through public awareness campaigns, strategies, materials, resources, capacity-building and TA.
 The voices, leadership and expertise of those who have experienced violence have informed the DVAP since its inception in 1998.
-A newly redesigned and expanded DVAP website was launched in August 2012, providing a more effective platform from which the NRCDV can accomplish its public education goal.
-The NRCDV will continue to expand the availability of online resources through pre-recorded webinars and BlogTalkRadio sessions that highlight such issues as effective social media marketing, addressing the needs of survivors across the life span, lessons learned from fatality reviews, and services for children exposed to violence.
-The website features a variety of materials available for free download, including translated versions of the NRCDV’s Advocate’s and Survivor’s speakers guides in Spanish and Arabic, newly designed handouts and informational “how to” guides on various campaign ideas, and access to a free searchable database to connect with other events in their area. top
+The NRCDV continues to expand the availability of online resources through pre-recorded webinars and BlogTalkRadio sessions that highlight such issues as effective social media marketing, addressing the needs of survivors across the life span, lessons learned from fatality reviews, and services for children exposed to violence.
+The website features a variety of materials available for free download, including translated versions of the NRCDV’s Advocate’s and Survivor’s speakers guides in Spanish and Arabic, newly designed handouts and informational “how to” guides on various campaign ideas, and access to a free searchable events database to connect with other events in their area.
+Additional public awareness materials are available in our online store—shop now and be prepared for DVAM! top

 The Domestic Violence Evidence Project is designed to assist state coalitions, local domestic violence programs, researchers, and other allied individuals and organizations better respond to the growing emphasis on identifying and integrating evidence-based practice into their work.
 The NRCDV has developed a domestic violence conceptual framework and online evidence resource center (to be available late October 2012), which houses a comprehensive evidence review of domestic violence core services, programs and promising/innovative practices.
 TA and training tools will be developed in parallel to enhance the domestic violence field’s capacity to thoughtfully and responsibly review and/or translate evidence-based practices and practice-based evidence into their work. top